 Week 4: Maintain Until Next Salon Visit

 I usually do my roots about every six weeks.
 (Yep, it’s high-maintenance.)
 So in between, I keep my hair healthy with my favorite purple shampoo and repairing conditioner.
-(I’ve listed some more of my fave purple shampoos in my guide to blue vs. purple shampoo.)
+(I’ve listed some more of my favorite purple shampoos in my guide to blue vs. purple shampoo.)